openshift-knative/docs/proc_git-set-up.md

 ````
 $ ls ~/.ssh/
 ````
-3. If you don't have a key, generate one:
+3. If you do not have a key, generate one:

 ```
 $ ssh-keygen -t rsa -C "<your-email>"